zacliu2023/OpenSeek/README.md

 # 🚗 Getting Started

 ## What is Baseline
 The openseek-baseline is used as the baseline for PAZHOU algorithm competition and also used to evaluate the PRs in openseek.
-Openseek-baseline is a standarlized LLM training and evaluating pipline, it consist of a 100B dataset[], a training code[], wandb[], ckpt[] and evaluation results[]. (帮忙改成表格)
+Openseek-baseline is a standarlized LLM training and evaluating pipline, it consist of a [100B dataset](#Preparing-the-data), a [training code](#Running-the-Baseline), [wandb](https://wandb.ai/aquila3/OpenSeek-3B-v0.1/runs/Aquila-1_4B-A0_4B-Baseline-rank-31), [checkpoint](https://huggingface.co/BAAI/OpenSeek-Small-v1-Baseline) and [evaluation results](https://huggingface.co/BAAI/OpenSeek-Small-v1-Baseline#evalation).

 ## Preparing Enviroment
 1. Clone this repository and enter the directory: